 The University of Waterloo's new Strategic Plan has a single goal: to be recognized as one of the top innovation universities in the world.
 Our Strategic Plan identifies eight themes (areas of strength) for Waterloo — five that form our foundation and three that set us apart from other institutions.

 The first area of strength is Experiential Education.
 The University has a goal to be the world-leading university in co-op education and work integrated learning.
 Waterloo will make experiential learning (EE) integral to how all students learn.
-As a requirement of the GBDA program, students complete a paid internship, a one-term co-op of 16 weeks.
+As a requirement of the GBDA program, students complete a paid internship of 12-16 weeks.

 All students enrolled in Global Business and Digital Arts (GBDA) complete a paid internship, one-term co-op of 16 weeks, which will offer you an opportunity to prepare for a career in Global Business and Digital Arts by connecting your academic experience with professional work.
+93% of GBDA students secure an internship in digital media.
 You'll gain on-the-job experience, build your resume, and gain the practical skills employers are looking for.

 In addition to helping you prepare for a career, internships can help to: